d-eisen/portfolio/content/worldwater.md

 ![Persona Shawn](/worldwater/img/PersonaShawn.jpg "Lean Persona Shawn")

 ## Empathy Maps
 I also wanted to begin to predict how users might behave when using the site.
-To extend the reach of the personas, I developed Empathy maps were to project a more detailed view of each persona's behaviors and motivations.
+To extend the reach of the personas, I developed empathy maps to project a more detailed view of each persona's behaviors and motivations.

 ![Empathy Map Linda](/worldwater/img/EmpathyMaps_Page_1.jpg "Empathy Map Linda")